310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Shinobu %}
 Very well.
 I shall place it in a corner, far from any likely harm.

-Right, this would be my cute, adorable Peachy and Thunder~♪
+Right, this would be my cute, adorable Momocchi and Thunder~♪
 {% endbubble %}

 {% bubble Midori %}